pixelfusion/api-serializer/README.md

 ## Output format

-This API serializer extends the default ArraySerializer but has two slight differences.

-First of all we don't use the meta key in the root of the response.
-Secondly, for the pagination we omitted the fields that we don't use.
+This API serializer extends the default ArraySerializer but has a slight difference.
+For the pagination we omitted the fields that we don't use.
 Below is an example of how a response that includes pagination will look like:

 ```json
 {